 Registering a Trailer in Florida

-New residents must register their vehicles within ten days of establishing residency in Florida.
+New residents must register their vehicles within ten days of residency in Florida.
 Registrations are handled by Florida Highway Safety and Motor Vehicles Department in the county where the owner resides.
 A list of administrative offices can be found on the main FLHSMV site.

 What Paperwork Is Required To Register a Trailer in Florida?